 The primary therapeutic options for the anemia of CKD include red blood cell transfusions, erythropoiesis-stimulating agents (ESAs), and, to a much lesser degree, androgens.

-The use of EPO in the treatment of anemia of CKD in predialysis patients with CKD is discussed in this topic review.
-A discussion of its use in hemodialysis and peritoneal dialysis (PD) patient is presented separately.
+The use of erythropoietin in the treatment of anemia of CKD in predialysis patients with CKD is discussed in this topic review.
+A discussion of its use in hemodialysis and peritoneal dialysis patient is presented separately.
 (See "Erythropoietin for the anemia of chronic kidney disease in hemodialysis patients" and "Erythropoietin: Subcutaneous administration", section on 'Peritoneal dialysis patients'.)